morphin77/sorts_visualize/CONTRIBUTING.md

 ## For adding new algorithm
 1. Create new file in sort_visualize/sort/algorithms/
 2. Inherit your class from Base (sort_visualize/sort/algorithms/base.py)
 3. Implement logic for one iteration in method, named ``sort()``.
-For correct visualize it must return an array positions of elements which was touched on this iteration and store his state in object`s properties
+For correct visualize it must return an array positions of elements which was touched on this iteration.
+You can store states in object`s properties
 4. Import Your class in Global state (sort_visualize/application/state.py)